s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 isJust _ = False
 ~~~~

-Additionally, if we want to preserver laziness and we are 100% sure that a match will
+Additionally, if we want to preserve laziness and we are 100% sure that a match will
 work (e.g. if we have called `isJust`), we can use irrefutable patterns like
 `~(Just a) = someMaybe`.

-#### Lambdas & Partial application
+#### Lambdas and Partial application

 As Functions are just another type that can be passed into higher-order functions
 it makes sense to have a short-hand to write anonymous functions - lambdas.